ArtCraftCode/ravelry/README.md

 Want a route that isn't currently covered?
 [Request it](https://github.com/feministy/ravelry/issues) by submitting an issue.

+**If a method doesn't have documentation, that means it is not complete.** Run `yard stats --list-undoc` to see a list.

 # Installation

 Welcome to a magical land where gems rule the world.
 To install, type: